arcanaland/tarot-canvas/README.md

 ## Features

-- Explore tarot deck imagery and esoterica
+- Explore tarot deck imagery, metadata and esoterica (corrospondences and other occult or divinatory information)
-- Support for multiple image formats (SVG, raster, ANSI)
+- Includes the traditional Rider-Waite-Smith deck and supports any deck following the [Tarot Deck Specification](https://github.com/arcanaland/specifications)
-- A Canvas view that acts as a physical space to interact with cards
+- Provides a playground canvas where you can place and arrange tarot cards from any deck

 ## Installation